Campervans Vs Tents: Which Is Better?

 But which offers more value?

 The initial cost of a tent isn’t just for the tent itself.
 You’ll also need to buy sleeping bags, sleeping mats, camping kitchenware and so much more.
 As you’re sleeping in a thin fabric dome, your home duvet isn’t very practical.
-Even the warmest sleeper will get cold once the sun goes down.
+But even the warmest sleeper will get cold once the sun goes down.

 While you won’t need specialist kit, investing in good quality items from the get-go will last longer and keep you comfier.

 However, there is maintenance and roadworthiness to maintain.
-Regular costs for a camper may be higher, as the parts cost more.
+Regular costs for a campervan may be higher, as the parts cost more.
 But you also have unique benefits, such as a mode of transport and a warmer living area, along with greater security.

-So, which is better?
+Summary: So, which is better?

 The answer is… it depends on your preferences, lifestyle and what you’re looking for.